harshlohia11/Text-Detection/README.md

 # Text-Detection
-This is a program with the help of which you can detect text on a image or a live video stream from your webcam.
+<h2>This is a program with the help of which you can detect text on a image or a live video stream from your webcam.</h2>